-Funding is provided for the following K-12 public school compensation related changes: certificated instructional staff salaries (CIS) are revised including increasing state allocations for beginning bachelor's degree certificated instructional staff to \$40,000 and adding an additional year to the state salary allocation grid; the state allocations for classified staff salaries are increased by an additional 1 percentage point, on an on-going basis, above the increased allocations provided in the 2015-17 biennial appropriations; the bonus for National Board certified teachers that teach in challenging schools is increased to match the base National Board Certified Teacher bonus; and a new annual bonus in the amount of \$650 is provided for certificated instructional staff that have attained their second tier certification.
-Additionally funding in the amount of \$5 million is added to the beginning educator support team program, and \$3 million is added for professional development for certificated instructional staff.
+Funding is provided for the following K-12 public school compensation related changes: certificated instructional staff salaries (CIS) are revised, including increasing state allocations for beginning bachelor's degree certificated instructional staff to \$40,000 and adding an additional year of experience to the state salary allocation grid; the state allocations for classified staff salaries are increased by an additional 1 percentage point, on an on-going basis, above the increased allocations provided in the 2015-17 biennial appropriations; the bonus for National Board certified teachers that teach in challenging schools is increased to match the base National Board Certified Teacher bonus; and a new annual bonus in the amont \$530 is provided for certificated instructional staff that have attained their second tier certification.
+Additionally funding in the amount of \$5 million is added to the Beginning Educator Support Team program, and \$3 million is added for professional development for classroom paraeducators.
 (Education Legacy Trust Account-State)